 2017 Nissan Frontier Interior

 The 2017 Nissan Frontier interior is clean and simple with a mono color and brushed chrome look.
 Controls are well-marked and large enough for gloved hands. ?The five-speed automatic transmission is controlled by a console-mounted shifter with a gated section of the pattern shifter for manual shifts.
 A rotary shift switch, mounted just above the console, controls the four-wheel-drive allowing the driver to shift between 2WD, 4H, and 4LO.
 The driver can switch between 2wd and 4H at speeds up to 62 mph.
 The Frontier also has hill descent control and hill start assist driver aids and electric locking rear differential for tougher off-road conditions.

-As an upper level model, the Pro-4X comes very well equipped with heated seats, Rockford Fosgate?
+As an upper-level model, the Pro-4X comes very well equipped with heated seats, Rockford Fosgate?
 Premium Audio, Nissan Connect? with navigation and mobile apps and a 5.8-inch color screen.
 The audio system includes SiriusXM satellite radio with NavTraffic and Travel Link along with digital connecting ports, Bluetooth? and Siri?
 Eyes Free.
-Safety equipment includes a Rear Sonar System and rear-view monitor.
+Safety equipment includes a Rear Sonar System and a rear-view monitor.

 The 2017 Nissan Frontier Pricing ranges from as low as $19,350, including the destination charge, for the Frontier S King Cab with two-wheel drive and goes as high as $37,760 for the SL Crew Cab with four-wheel drive.
 The only available option on the top-level SL is a power sliding moonroof and colors.